alexk99/the_router/bras/subsriber_management_eng.md

 <img src="http://therouter.net/images/bras/l3_connected_subsc_overview.png">

-Subsribers L2 traffic is terminating on a separate router which is connected to the_router via an interface.
-That interface would be a parent interfaces for the subscribers.
+Subscribers L2 traffic is terminated on a separate router which is connected to the_router via an interface.
+That interface would be a parent interface for the subscribers.
 A parent interface can use any type of ethernet encapsulation: untagged, dot1q, qinq.
-The VIF flag 'l3_subs' should be included into a parent interface creation command.
+The VIF flag 'l3_subs' should be included in a parent interface creation command.

 	vif add name v21 port 0 type dot1q cvid 21 flags l3_subs

-Subsriber session creation is initiated by an ingress or egress unclassified packet going through a parent VIF.
-A packet is considered unclassified when its ip address doesn't matches the ip address stored in any subsriber session.
-When an unclassified packet is a an ingress packet it means its source ip addres doesn't belong to any session, when an unclassified packet is egress packet its destination adress was checked.
+Subscriber session creation is initiated by an ingress or egress unclassified packet going through a parent VIF.
+A packet is considered unclassified when its ip address doesn't match the ip address stored in any subscriber session.
+When an unclassified packet is an ingress packet it means its source ip address doesn't belong to any session, when an unclassified packet is egress packet its destination address was checked.

-To authorised a subscriber session creation RADIUS protocol is used.
+To authorized a subscriber session creation RADIUS protocol is used.
-Session authorization request includes following attributes:
+Session authorization request includes the following attributes:

 todo